ricaxov/xov/stuff/Hash.md

 Hash_Table[1] = "Dungeons"
 ```

-As we can see using different methods might result in different configurations on our Hash Table
+As we can see using different methods might result in different configurations on our Hash Table.

 #### 9th question